 Lilla goes further: he sees people alienated from a variety of institutions.
 This leads to several other assertions that are inaccurate or incomplete:

-Democrats have edged slightly more left on political and economic issues, whereas the views of independents, the largest and fastest-growing group of voters, have not changed much over the years.
+bq.
+Democrats have edged slightly more left on political and economic issues, whereas the views of independents, _the largest and fastest-growing group of voters_, have not changed much over the years.

-…as voters have become more autonomous, less attracted to parties and familiar ideologies, it has become harder for political institutions to represent them collectively
+bq. …as voters have become more autonomous, _less attracted to parties_ and familiar ideologies, it has become harder for political institutions to represent them collectively

 Italics mine.
 Regular readers of this blog know what I think of such assertions.
 I’ll say it again, again.
 Most independents are loyal partisans.
 Only about 10% of the public is truly independent.
 And party loyalty among voters has become stronger in both presidential and congressional elections.
 More importantly, the partisan complexion of Tea Party activists is consistently Republican.